xinzhouhe/eecs489-a4-spec/README.md

 9. MUST queue all packets waiting for outstanding ARP replies.
 10. SHOULD drop a packet waiting for an ARP reply after 7 failed requests for a reply since receiving the packet.

+### FAQ
+- If you get a packet with TTL=1, you should send a ICMP Time To Live Exceeded Message.
+If you get a packet with TTL=0 somehow, you should feel free to drop it.
+- If you get a ping request for one of the switch's interfaces, you should not send an ARP request to figure out where to respond, as you already know what the destination MAC address should be.
+At the same time, no mapping not explicitly figured out from an ARP response should enter your ARP cache.
+- Values in the routing table are in network order.

 <a name="debugging"></a>
 ## How to Debug